neo4j-contrib/neomodel/doc/source/relationships.rst

 ``direction``      ``match.OUTGOING`` / ``match.INCOMING`` / ``match.EITHER``
 ``relation_type``  Can be ``None`` (for any direction), ``*`` for all paths
                    or an explicit name of a relation type (the edge's label).
+                   Matching multiple labels can be done by supplying a list of names.
+This will match any edge that matches at least one of these.
 ``model``          The class of the relation model, ``None`` for such without one.
 =================  ===============================================================